 Pearson Countess 44 was designed by John Alden and was built by Pearson Yachts, in production from 1965 to 1971.
-This spacious and extremely well built yacht will take you to Bermuda, the Carribbean or even around the world as safely, as quickly and as comfortably as a newer yacht costing many hundreds of thousand of dollars more.
+This spacious and extremely well built yacht will take you to Bermuda, the Carribbean or even around the world as safely, as quickly and as comfortably as a newer yacht costing many hundreds of thousands of dollars more.

 Emarell has had only two owners and has spent her years on the upper Chesapeake Bay in fresh water.
 Emarell has been well maintained and has had many up-grades over the years:

 .New roller furling unit

 .Replaced all windows in the deck house (2013)

 .
 Booms varnished (2013)

 - The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.